taliafabs/TTCSubwayDelayAnalysis/README.md

 Aspects of this code were edited and debugged with the assistance of the large language model (LLM) ChatGPT-3.5.
 The entire interaction history can be found in `other/llm/usage.txt`

 ## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
 - [ ] Remove files that you're not using
 - [ ] Update comments in R scripts
 - [ ] Remove this checklist